rajatimalsina18/planary-support/README.md

 Always adjust tasks and challenges for your body, health, schedule, and needs.
 Stop any activity that feels unsafe and consult a qualified professional when appropriate.

+### Why are notifications not appearing?

+Check the following:

+- Notifications are enabled for Planary in iOS Settings
+- The relevant reminder setting is enabled inside Planary
+- The task has a scheduled time if it needs a task reminder
+- Focus modes or notification summaries are not hiding alerts

+### Do timer alerts work outside the app?

+Timer completion alerts use local notifications.
+They require notification permission to alert you when Planary is not open.

 ## App Store Privacy Summary

-Planary’s intended App Store privacy position is:
+Planary’s App Store privacy summary is:

 **Data Not Collected**

 The developer does not collect data from this app.

-This matches Planary’s local-only design: user-created planning data stays on the user’s device and is not transmitted to the developer.
+User-created planning data stays on the user’s device and is not transmitted to the developer.

 ## About Planary